The Business Model

 Decide for yourself!

-Go here for a modified canvas model that will fit our purposes.
+modified canvas that will fit our project purposes

 There are two sheets, one is the business model, one is the mission model.